-We discuss a method to reconstruct two-dimensional proton bunch densities using vertex distributions accumulated during LHC beam-beam scans.
-The $x$-$y$ dependencies in the beam shapes are studied and an alternative luminosity calibration technique is introduced.
-We demonstrate the method on simulated beam-beam scans and estimate the uncertainty on the luminosity calibration associated to the beam-shape reconstruction to be below 1\%.
+We discuss a method to reconstruct two-dimensional proton bunch densities using vertex distributions from LHC beam-beam scans.
+The $x$-$y$ correlations in the beam shapes are studied and a luminosity calibration technique is introduced.
+The method is demonstrated using simulated beam-beam scans.
+We evaluate the impact of non-factorization features for beam shapes of double-Gaussian type.